Still wild twilight

 I discovered Charles de Lint books when I really needed to.

 A bookish lifeIt was 1995.
 I was an undergraduate uni student, studying librarianship and majoring in literary studies.
 I had never imagined going to university.
 No one in my family had been.
 I was shy and scared of people.
 I felt a sense of awe and terror that I was actually studying James Joyce and Chaucer

-Struggling financially, living at home and travelling into the city each day to study books felt like a fanciful luxury.
+Struggling financially to afford textbooks, living at home and travelling into the city each day to study books felt like a fanciful luxury.
 An income would have been preferable to help our household.
-I needed work to stay in uni, at a time when jobs were hard to find in Adelaide.
+I needed work to stay in uni, at a time when part-time jobs were hard to find in Adelaide.